Responsible Mineral Sourcing

 5.7 We will establish a system to investigate the source of minerals used in our products and supply chain and will take actions to responsibly source minerals to avoid using any minerals that could be involved in human rights abuses, conflicts or environmental degradation.

-(2) Survey Program
+(2) Minerals Survey Program

 The Epson Group Responsible Minerals Survey Standard was established as a procedure for investigating mineral sourcing.
 It applies and is being used across the entire Epson Group.
-This standard conforms with the Due Diligence Guidance for Responsible Supply Chains of Minerals from "Conflict-Affected and High-Risk Areas" issued by the Organization for Economic Co-operation and Development (OECD Due Diligence Guidance).
+This standard conforms with the Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas issued by the Organization for Economic Co-operation and Development (“OECD Due Diligence Guidance”).
 The survey program covers all parts and materials remaining in Epson products.
-The surveys are conducted using the Conflict Minerals Reporting Template (CMRT_3TG) and the Extended Minerals Reporting Template (EMRT_for other minerals, including cobalt and mica), provided by the Responsible Minerals Initiative (RMI).
-They enable us to identify upstream smelters and refiners of conflict minerals (3TG and cobalt) with the cooperation of suppliers of parts and materials.
+The surveys are conducted using the Conflict Minerals Reporting Template (CMRT_3TG) and the Extended Minerals Reporting Template (EMRT) for other minerals, including cobalt and mica, provided by the Responsible Minerals Initiative (RMI).
+They enable us to identify upstream smelters and refiners of target minerals (tantalum, tin, tungsten, gold, and cobalt) with the cooperation of direct material suppliers.
 We also check the country of origin by obtaining answers about the supply chain.

 Responsible Minerals Assurance Process (RMAP)